DP-otaku/DP-otaku/README.md

 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning full stack web development
 - 💞️ I’m open to developing any other skill
-- 📫 How to reach me divyanshuprakash187@gmail.com
+- 📫 Reach me at divyanshuprakash187@gmail.com

 <!---->
 DP-otaku/DP-otaku is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.